 About this guide

-1. Kroxylicious overview
+1. Kroxylicious Proxy overview

 Kroxylicious is an Apache Kafka protocol-aware ("Layer 7") proxy designed to enhance Kafka-based systems.
 Through its filter mechanism it allows additional behavior to be introduced into a Kafka-based system without requiring changes to either your applications or the Kafka cluster itself.
 Built-in filters are provided as part of the solution.